tokenly/bitsplit-server/README.md

 Now that you have things installed, you need only start the two primary services that make up the Bitsplit project:

-* Start the Daemon and process distributions:
+* Start the Daemon and process Distributions:

     ./bitsplitd

+* Start the API and receive Distributions:

+    ./api

+* Start the client-facing webserver and receive web visits:

+    ./webserver

 Run Unit Tests
 --------------